ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 - Should there be a service to simplify the creation and display of popups?
 Where?
 - Movable dialogs?
 How?
-- Sizeable dialogs - Can this be supported?
+- Sizeable dialogs?
 How?
+- How to support buttons and other inputs in the same form?
+If the user puts `section` and `footer` inside a `<form method='dialog'>` element (to have a footer button automatically close the dialog and submit the form data), then `section` and `footer` will not get default styling.
 - Snackbar mode - A snackbar popup:
     - is non-modal
     - appears at the bottom of the window
-    - is limited to one at a time
+    - is limited to one at a time - how?

     This is ideally supported fully by the Nimble dialog (vs being managed by a service) so that it can be reused in both Angular and Blazor apps.